jstarry/example-messagefeed/README.md

 # Message Feed on Solana

-This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with programs on the Solana blockchain, implementing a simple feed of messages To see it running go to https://solana-example-messagefeed.herokuapp.com/
+This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with programs on the Solana blockchain, implementing a simple feed of messages and polls.

-## How it works at a high-level
+To see it running go to https://solana-example-messagefeed.herokuapp.com/

+## Overview

+### Message Feed
 Messages are represented as a singly-linked list of Solana accounts.

 Each Message account contains the message text, public key of the next message, and the public key of the User Account who posted it.

 To post a new message, a User Account is required.
 The only way to obtain a User Account is to present credentials to the Https Server that created the first message in the chain.

 A User Account contains a bit which indicates if they have been banned by another user.